 Equivariant stable homotopy theory over some topological group is the stable homotopy theory of G-spectra.
 This includes the naive G-spectra which constitute the actual stabilization of equivariant homotopy theory, but is more general, one speaks of genuine -spectra.
-Notably a genuine -spectrum has homotopy groups graded by the group of integers, but by the representation ring of (usually called RO(G)-grading).
+Notably a genuine -spectrum has homotopy groups graded not by the group of integers, but by the representation ring of (usually called RO(G)-grading).

 |Borel equivariant cohomology||general (Bredon) equivariant cohomology||non-equivariant cohomology with homotopy fixed point coefficients|